eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

 Since we need a reference to the simulator (the *OdeBridge*), we will also specify here that we run this node in the bridge process per default.
 If this node is run in another process, we won't have a reference to the *simulator* attribute from the *OdeBridge* and will not be able to pass inputs easily to the *OdeBridge* node.
 We also specify that this node has two input and one output, which respectively are "tick", "action" and "action_applied".
-The "tick" input is required, since it ensures that the *OdeInput* :mod:`~eagerx.core.entities.EngineNode` is synchronized with the *OdeBridge* :mod:`~eagerx.core.entities.Bridge`.
+The "tick" input is required, since it ensures that the *OdeInput* :class:`~eagerx.core.entities.EngineNode` is synchronized with the *OdeBridge* :class:`~eagerx.core.entities.Bridge`.
 Also, we add a custom parameter called *default_action*, which will allow to specify a default action that will be applied in case it is not overwritten.
 The spec method now looks as follows: